redrocklog/redrocklog.github.io/_posts/2023-05-20-wisdom-re-icons.md

 # 5. Wisdom in the Wisdom of Solomon

 Wis is similar in format to Proverbs and is a series of short words-of-the-wise.
 It was written when jewish culture was clashing with hellenic culture, probably in an Alexandrian (Egyptian) content.
-The part that we're interested in chapters 13-15 which discusses the foolishness of idolatry.
-13-15 is in the greater context of comparing egypt to israel in terms of their righteousness, their sin, and how God has treated them.
-To follow along, its worth reading chapters 10-15, but honestly its not a long book and it is filled with wisdom so maybe read the whole thing.
+The part that we're interested is chapters 13-15 which discusses the foolishness of idolatry.
+13-15 is within the greater context of comparing egypt to israel in terms of their righteousness, their sin, and how God has treated them.
+To follow along, its worth reading chapters 7+, but honestly its not a long book and it is filled with wisdom so maybe read the whole thing.

 To understand Wis requires that you understand the role that "Wisdom" plays in the text.
 Wisdom, echoing the depictions in Proverbs, is not an abstract mental capacity, instead Wisdom is personified.
 Beyond a mere allegory, Wis describes Her as powerful spirit acting directly upon history in a manner dangerously similar to the Holy Spirit (yes, it uses the feminine pronoun exclusively).